luaguides

 What a strong seed article should do

 For a seed article like this one, the goal is not to become the final word on the subject.
 The goal is to set a standard.
 It should show the expected frontmatter, a clean code block with a language tag, a readable narrative, and a tone that values concrete explanation over fluff.
-Once those pieces exist in the repo, future writing has something sane to imitate.
+Once those pieces exist in the repo, future Lua docs have something sane to imitate: a baseline that favors clarity, completeness, and a direct bridge from learning to applying.